hashicorp/terraform-provider-aws/website/docs/d/guardduty_detector.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `finding_publishing_frequency` - The frequency of notifications sent about subsequent finding occurrences.
-* `service_role_arn` - The service-linked role that grants GuardDuty access to the resources in the AWS account.
+* `service_role_arn` - Service-linked role that grants GuardDuty access to the resources in the AWS account.
-* `status` - The current status of the detector.
+* `status` - Current status of the detector.